 Full table copy:

 Both table copy types require a set of common arguments:

-Source schema: The schema/catalog the table belongs to.
+Source schema: The schema or catalog to which the table belongs.
 If quoting is required, it must be done using the syntax from the source RDBMS.
 For example, SQL Server uses [square_brackets].

 Source table: The table to copy.
 If the source RDBMS uses a schema name in addition to a catalog, both schema and table must be specified here and separated by a dot.
 For example, [dbo].[mytable].